 Senior Research Fellow and a member of the Experimental Economics Group at the Max Planck Institute for Research on Collective Goods in Bonn.
 The institute is a part of Germany's leading research institution - The Max Planck Society.
 Zvonimir is also a member of the Center for Social and Economic Behavior at the University of Cologne (C-SEB).
-He obtained a PhD in Economics at the Bonn Graduate School of Economics (BGSE) in December, 2018.
-Furthermore, he finished two master programs — one at the University of Zagreb with focus on Economics and Finance in September, 2012, and another at the University of Bonn with focus on Economics in September, 2013.
-He also obtained a bachelor degree from the University of Zagreb with focus on Economics and Finance in September, 2010.
-His academic work foremost lies within the field of Behavioral and Experimental Economics where he particularly focuses on understanding i) how economic preferences as well as prosocial and cooperative behavior develops and can be shaped across childhood and adolescence, and ii) how self and social image concerns as well as behavioral norms affect economic decision making.
-In his work he mostly relies on experimental tools, either by running experiments in the lab, or by setting up labs in the field.
+He obtained a PhD in Economics at the Bonn Graduate School of Economics (BGSE) in December 2018.
+Furthermore, he finished two master programs — one at the University of Zagreb with a focus on Economics and Finance in September 2012, and another at the University of Bonn with a focus on Economics in September 2013.
+His academic work foremost lies within the field of Behavioral and Experimental Economics where he particularly focuses on understanding the foundations of prosocial, cooperative, and moral behavior.
+In his work, he mostly relies on experimental tools, either by running experiments in the lab or by setting up labs in the field.

 Associate professor at Faculty of Economics, Business and Tourism Split, University of Split and CERGE-EI Teaching Fellow.
 She obtained her Phd diploma in Economics at Staffordshire University, Stoke-on-Trent (UK).
 At the present time, she teaches different courses: Methodology of Economic Research, Urban Economics, Spatial Economics and Macroeconomic Planning.
 She actively participates in scientific projects mainly related to methodology of economic research, urban and public economics.